IBM/ce-cns/documentation/inspect-the-project.md

 ### Step 1: Open the `Code Engine` project

-Use following link to directly navigate to the Code Engine projects and open the created project.
+Use the following link to directly navigate to the Code Engine projects and open the created project.

 <https://cloud.ibm.com/codeengine/projects>